Are you worried about picking the right Cintiq for your needs? With such a big investment, you want to make sure it’s a perfect fit.

-- Competitive price: It’s hard not to love the pricing of Huion tablets.
+- Competitive price: It’s hard not to love the pricing of Huion tablets compared to Wacom.
 The GT-191 is among the best Cintiq alternatives, yet not very pricey.

 - Simpler overall design: It lacks many signature features such as ExpressKeys, and the pen is very simple.

 If you’re on a budget or don’t care too much for deluxe features, the Kamvas is a great choice.

 Wacom Cintiq Pro 24

 1080p isn’t always enough for cutting-edge visual work these days.
 Enter the Cintiq Pro line.
 With 4k resolution and a 97% color gamut, this is the future.
 You get a bit more drawing area and less weight, and there’s a new cooling system.